-Learning Outcomes Asse ssment Criteria The learner will: The learner can: Communicate with others.
+Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
+Communicate with others.
 1.1.
 Respect the turn-taking rights of others.
 1.2.
 Use appropriate phrases for interruption.
 1.3.
 Listen actively, for example, use appropriate eye contact, body language, facial expression.
 1.4.
 Speak appropriately to the situation, using clarity, speed and phrasing.
 1.5.
 Use formal language when appropriate.
 1.6.
 Respond to questions on some familiar topics.
 2. Present information effectively to others.
 2.1 Provide straightforward information to unknown individuals, by phone, for example, leave a message to individuals or voice mail.
 2.2 Express clearly statements of straightforward fact, explanation, instructions, accounts and descriptions to individuals and to a known group.
 2.3 Give a short talk to a known group on a familiar topic.

 2.4 Present information and ideas in a logical sequence.

-.5 Include detail to develop ideas where appropriate.
-Listen for and identify relevant information from explanations and presentations on a range of straightforward topics. .2 Make requests and ask questions to obtain information in familiar and unfamiliar contexts. .3 Use strategies to clarify and confirm understanding, for example, facial expressions, body language, verbal prompts. .1 Follow and contribute to discussions on a range of straightforward topics. .2 Provide feedback and confirmation when listening to others. .3 Make contributions relevant to the situation and subject.
+2.5 Include detail to develop ideas where appropriate.
+3. Obtain information from others 3.1 Listen for and identify relevant information from explanations and presentations on a range of straightforward topics.
+3.2 Make requests and ask questions to obtain information in familiar and unfamiliar contexts.
+3.3 Use strategies to clarify and confirm understanding, for example, facial expressions, body language, verbal prompts.
+4. Engage in discussion.
+4.1 Follow and contribute to discussions on a range of straightforward topics.
+4.2 Provide feedback and confirmation when listening to others.
+4.3 Make contributions relevant to the situation and subject.